marcomoroni/portfolio-src/_posts/2017-04-01-monument-valley-opengl.md

 ![A level from the game]({{ site.baseurl }}{{ page.assets_folder }}/mv_screen.jpg)

-You've probably noticed the impossible geometries: I made them by using a camera with an orthographical projection, therfore you can't perceive depth.
+You've probably noticed the impossible geometries: I made them by using a camera with an orthographical projection, therefore you can't perceive depth.

 I used three directional lights facing the three visible surfaces.
 In this way I have a higher control of the colours I want my scene to have.